PTheyssen/blog/posts/2023-12-22-phone-prices.markdown

 ## Update: Retrieve actual phone parameters
 The problem was that even though I had a price at a specific date, the exact parameters of the phone were missing.
-In the refurbished shop I use they always show you the "best deal", therefore dure to simplicity I started to save the entire html in the sqlite database also besides the price, this lets me look up the phone parameters at a later point in time.
+In the refurbished shop I use they always show you the "best deal", therefore I simply started to save the entire HTML in the sqlite database also besides the price, this lets me look up the phone parameters at a later point in time.

-The most imporant pieces of the code are:
+The code looks as follows:
 ```python
 # Function to scrape and extract the price from the provided URL
 def scrape_price(url):